 - May require significant time investment

-- Paid licenses needed for sharing and advanced features
+- Paid licenses are needed for sharing and advanced features

 - Not tailored for survey data—may be overkill for simple projects